Brady White: Tampa Bay Bandits

 White was selected with the seventh pick of the 12th round of the 2022 USFL draft by the Tampa Bay Bandits.

 Memphis Showboats

 On November 15, 2022, when the USFL announced the Memphis Showboats, White, and every other Tampa Bay Bandit player was transferred to the Showboats.
 In the leadup to the opening week of play, White was announced as the team's starting quarterback.
 He became a free agent after the 2023 season.

 Coaching career

 In January 2024, White was announced to be the assistant wide receivers coach for the Arizona State Sun Devils, rejoining his former college quarterback coach and now Arizona State head coach, Kenny Dillingham.

+On January 12, 2026, White was announced to be the assistant wide receivers coach for the Florida State Seminoles.